ucscXena/xena-GDC-ETL/README.rst

     xge gdc_check_new [-h] URL

-  This tool takes in a file (either a URL or a local file readable by ``pandas.read_table``) of table and read one of its columns named as "New File UUID".
+  This tool takes in a file (either a URL or a local file readable by ``pandas.read_csv``) of table and read one of its columns named as "New File UUID".
 It then checks all file UUIDs in this table on GDC and summarize all their associated project(s), data type(s) and analysis workflow type(s).
 Such tables are usually provided in GDC's data release note.
 With the summarized info, you can design specific imports to just update datasets which are updated on GDC.
 For example, the following command:

   .. code:: bash